seeing-things/zwo/README.md

 The [SDK](https://astronomy-imaging-camera.com/software-drivers) is provided by ZWO in the form of a header file and shared object files for Linux and Windows.
 The Linux version of the library can be installed on Debian-based systems (including Ubuntu) via a PPA as the `libasicamera2` package by following the steps in this section.

-First add the PPA for the asi-common dependency, which provides appropriate udev rules for ASI cameras:

-    $ sudo add-apt-repository ppa:mutlaqja/ppa

-Next, add the URL for the SDK PPA to a sources.list file:
+First, add the URL for the SDK PPA to a sources.list file:

     $ sudo bash -c 'echo "deb [trusted=yes] https://apt.fury.io/jgottula/ /" > /etc/apt/sources.list.d/jgottula.list'